-As we have seen in chapters 3 and 4, the development of large scale cosmic structures occurs in three stages, as originally recognized by the Soviet physicist Yakov Zel'dovich.
+The development of large scale cosmic structures occurs in three stages, as originally recognized by the Soviet physicist Yakov Zel'dovich.
 First, a region collapses along one axis, making a two-dimensional sheet.
 Then the sheet collapses along the second axis, making a one-dimensional filament.
 Finally, the filament collapses along the third axis into a virialized halo.
 A snapshot of the distribution of dark matter at a given cosmic time should show a mix of these geometries in different regions that reached different evolutionary stages (owing to their different densities).
 The sheets define the boundary of voids from where their material was assembled; the intersection of sheets define filaments, and the intersection of filaments define halos - into which the material is ultimately drained.
 The resulting network of structures, shown in Figure 4.1, delineates the so-called "cosmic web."
-Gas tends to follow the dark matter (except within shallow potential wells, owing to its finite pressure).
+Gas tends to follow the dark matter except within shallow potential wells into which it does not assemble, owing to its finite pressure.
 Computer simulations have provided highly accurate maps of how the dark matter is expected to be distributed since its dynamics is dictated only by gravity, but unfortunately, this matter is invisible.
 As soon as ordinary matter is added, complexity arises because of its cooling, chemistry, and fragmentation into stars and black holes.
 Although theorists have a difficult time modeling the dynamics of visible matter reliably, observers can monitor its distribution through telescopes.
-The art of cosmological studies of galaxies involves a delicate dance between what we observe but do not fully understand and what we fully understand but cannot
+The art of cosmological studies of galaxies involves a delicate dance between what we observe but do not fully understand and what we fully understand but cannot observe.
+The next several chapters will describe this methodology.